Edoardo Garbin

-He recorded for G&T (to become HMV) in 1903, Fonotipia and Columbia; his recordings for the two last mentioned companies sold very well, and are easily found.
+He recorded in Milan for G&T (to become His Master's Voice) in 1902 and 1903, Fonotipia from 1904 to 1909, and laterly Columbia about 1913; his recordings for the two last mentioned companies sold very well, and are easily found.
 According to Scott (Record of Singing 1978) his best record of all is the E un riso gentil from Leoncavallo's Zaza.
 Garbin represents a "half-way-house" between the older bel canto school and the new verist style.